 - Make a Catalytic Difference – These are locally-rooted, small-to-medium sized organizations where your dollars can make a game-changing difference.

 - Curated with help from – This fund is curated by Reema Ahmad who consulted with dozens of local and national Muslim organizers in developing this list – in alignment with MVP’s priority states.
 It’s still a work in progress.
 Feel free to email us at [email protected] to make additional suggestions of groups to include.

 - Build long-term infrastructure and leadership for change – The Muslim Voter Fund invests in groups that are locally rooted and driving change not just for one election, but year after year- with a focus on MVP’s priority states.
-We fund organizations and local leaders that Get Out the Vote in 2018 and then immediately get to work on 2019 and 2020, not one-off campaigns that come and go each cycle.
+We fund organizations and local leaders that got out the vote in 2018 and are immediately getting to work on 2019 and 2020, not one-off campaigns that come and go each cycle.